jmix-framework/.github/profile/README.md

-**Jmix** is a full-stack open-source Java framework that leverages Spring Boot and Vaadin Flow to streamline the development of enterprise applications.
+**Jmix** is a full-stack open-source Java platform for enterprise software development with local and public models.
+Jmix is built on Spring Boot and Vaadin Flow.

 **Key Features**

-- Visual tools built into IntelliJ IDEA Community
+- Productivity visual tools built into IntelliJ IDEA
-- Ready-to-use enterprise features, allowing developers to focus on business logic rather than boilerplate code
+- Ready-to-use enterprise features, allowing developers to focus on business logic and improve code reuse
 - Everything is connected in a robust enterprise platform to maximize developer performance
+- Built-in support for local and public models for building secure business applications with AI-features
+- Enterprise-grade full-stack Java/Kotlin framework: rich UI, model-driven development, fine-grained security